-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment S5.2.9 in all amended versions of the Code from 27 March 2003 onwards) 74 (a) Performance of relevant subsystems will be monitored using the following systems: digital protection relays; other data-logging equipment as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard. (b) Where recorded data is available, comparison to be made of measured fault currents and computer simulations; and Following a fault Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance if the models are not available. (c) Review and recalculation of fault levels.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment and Fault Level / Current (b) Monitoring of generator contribution on fault event.
+Review following any event As above (as required under: S5.2.8 in Method 3 (of 3): versions 13-49 and S5.2.9 in versions 1-12 of the Rules; and S5.2.9 in all amended versions of the Code from 27 March 2003 onwards) 52 (a) Performance of relevant sub-systems will be monitored using the following systems: digital protection relays; other data-logging equipment as required; and As appropriate to the technology of the relevant sub-system Achieve performance standard. (b) Where recorded data is available, comparison to be made of measured fault currents and computer simulations; and Following a fault Consistency of operation with plant models used to establish initial compliance if the models are available; OR consistency with past performance if the models are not available. (c) Review and recalculation of fault levels.
 Following plant change As above